Profilerr

 He’s the player who knew how to establish total dominance on the battlefield.
 According to the statistics, Pimp made nearly 18,075 kills while playing on the pro scene.
 In addition, he provided us with tons of jaw-dropping highlights.
 Considering Jacob’s incredible aiming skill and almost superhuman reaction, there is no wonder he usually played as an entry fragger.
 In this role he had reached quite impressive stats, including 0.72 KPR and 78.2 DPR.

 Despite great results, Pimp decided to retire in 2017, informing his fans that he decided to become a full-time CS streamer instead.
-Now, Pimp creates digital content for esports organization 00 Nation.
+Now, Pimp creates digital content for esports organization 00 Nation, and he's one of the best CS2 streamers today.

 shroud